Jakub3628800/s2t/docs/api_reference.md

-# DesktopSTT API Reference
+# S2T API Reference

-This document provides detailed information about the public API of DesktopSTT.
+This document provides detailed information about the public API of S2T.

 ## Table of Contents